yapancha/is601finaltest/README.md

 # FAQ PROJECT - Comment Feature

->This repo is a continuation of the main FAQ project with a new branch "comments"
+>This repo is a continuation of the main FAQ project with a new branch "comments".
 >If you want to find the original project, please visit [FAQ PROJECT](https://github.com/yapancha/faq)

 ### Epic